fog/fog-proxmox/docs/compute.md

 node.servers.all
 ```

-This returns a collection of `Fog::Identity::Proxmox::Server` models.
+This returns a collection of `Fog::Proxmox::Identity::Server` models.

 Before creating a server you can get the next available server id (integer >= 100) in the cluster: